 Because learners are unique in their skills, interests, strengths, challenges, and so on, their learning goals will also be unique.
 Students can and should choose and write their own goals.
 Knowing how to create tangible goals, manage them, and meet them is a skill that is essential long after graduation.

 Some learners love podcasts, others love to read, some enjoy networking with professionals, some enjoy classes, others experimentation, and so on.
 To dictate how each student researches or investigates a concept limits learning potential, in my opinion.

-True student-directed learning experiences allow learners to determine the avenue(s) of exploration.
+True self-directed learning experiences allow learners to determine the avenue(s) of exploration.

 Insisting that every student use specific books, or even the same expert as everyone else in the class narrows their reach.
-Branch out, and better yet, let your students decide how they will learn about the topic because what works for one student, may not work well for another.
+Branch out, and better yet, let your students decide how they will learn about the topic because what works for one student may not be effective for another.

 4. Choose community experts and collaborators.

-In many experiential learning activities, student-directed project-based learning included, students are encouraged to reach out to community experts for information, expertise, and resources.
-Make the learning experience student-directed by asking learners to identify, locate, and connect with their own community experts.
+In many experiential learning activities, self-directed project-based learning included, students are encouraged to reach out to community experts for information, expertise, and resources.
+Make the learning experience self-directed by asking learners to identify, locate, and connect with their own community experts.

 Choosing which community experts to work with helps self-directed learners develop communication and collaboration skills while also getting the most accurate and up-to-date information about the concepts at hand.